Michael Massey Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.71 team ERA is No. 1 among all league pitching staffs.
+- The Mariners have a 3.72 team ERA that ranks first across all MLB pitching staffs.

-- The Mariners surrender the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- The Mariners allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).

-- His last time out came on Saturday against the Houston Astros, when the right-hander tossed 6 1/3 scoreless innings while giving up two hits.
+- His most recent appearance came on Saturday against the Houston Astros, when the righty threw six innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.